ImageMagick/Usage-Markdown/compare/index.md

       PROBLEM:  The above does not find images that are linear in color.
       That is images which only contain colors that form a linear color gradient, such as a yellowed (sepiatone) photos, or blue prints.
-      These are essentually colorful greyscale images.
+      These are essentially colorful greyscale images.
 See next.

 ### Is Image Linear Color